lharinarayanan/notes-todolist-app/README.md

 1. Install XAMPP on your laptop/pc.
 2. Extract these files to the demo folder in the htdocs folder within the xampp folder in your respective localdisk eg. C:\xampp\htdocs\demo
 3. Create database hari_db http://localhost/phpmyadmin/index.php.
-4. Withhin the database create table
+4. Within the database create table